Best Hostels in Taghazout, Morocco for 2026

-Most hostels in Taghazout include a traditional Moroccan breakfast and occasionally they offer communal dinners.
+Most hostels in Taghazout include a traditional Moroccan breakfast, and occasionally they offer communal dinners.
 They often feature spacious rooftop terraces and rooms that capture all of the charm and warmth of Moroccan decor, but with a distinct surf village feel.
-To make your hostel hunt a little easier, I’ve curated this list of my top 5 favourites.

 For full disclosure, I have not stayed at any of these places.
-Instead, I have relied on my local knowledge of the area, alongside my traveller’s sixth sense, to comb Booking.com and bring forth my top recommendations.
+Instead, I have relied on my local knowledge of the area, alongside my traveller’s sixth sense, to sift through Booking.com and HostelWorld and bring forth my top recommendations.
 Merhaba.

 I use affiliate links throughout my posts.
 This means that if you make a purchase through any of the links, I’ll get paid a small percentage – with no additional cost to you.
 I appreciate any and all support to keep me afloat so I can continue bringing honest, accurate travel tips to you.